3035app/pialab-docker/README.md

 Open firefox and go to http://localhost:8042/front

-Login with the new created user (or with lici@pialab.io account)
+Login with the new created user (lici@pialab.io account will not work on the front part as it is an admin of the back)

 Start using Pialab (or not)